Standard Residential Tenancy Terms

 Increase in rent

-34 The amount of rent must not vary from period to period except as provided by this tenancy agreement and the Residential Tenancies Act.
+34 (1) The amount of rent under a residential tenancy agreement must not vary from period to period, except as provided by the Residential Tenancies Act.

-35 The rent may not be increased at intervals of less than 12 months from either the beginning of the tenancy agreement for the first increase, or after that, from the date of the last increase.
+35 (1) The rent must not be increased at intervals of less than 12 months from either the beginning of the tenancy agreement for the first increase, or after that, from the date the last increase took effect.

-(a) the housing commissioner is the lessor under this tenancy agreement; and
+(a) is the lessor under this tenancy agreement; and

-(b) the commissioner has decided to increase the rent after a review of rent under the Housing Assistance Act 2007, section 23.
+(b) has decided to increase the rent after a review of rent under the Housing Assistance Act 2007, section 23.

 (2) Despite clause 35, the housing commissioner may increase the rent.

-37 The restriction on increase in rent applies provided the identity of at least 1 of the tenants who occupy the premises remains the same as at the time of the last increase.
+37 The restrictions on the amount and frequency of rental rate increases apply provided the identity of at least 1 of the tenants who occupy the premises remains the same as at the time of the last increase (the meaning of rental rate increase is set out in the Residential Tenancies Act).

 Review of excessive rent increases